Science Teacher, Co-Founder, Head of Grounds & Services

 FBRA for Boys» More About Felix

-Felix enjoys the privilege of teaching 7th-grade Language Arts and 6th-grade Life Skills.
-Felix began teaching in the out of doors in 2011 after graduating from Washington University in St. Louis with a degree in English Literature and Religious Studies.
-With time spent in the classroom and the field at The Outdoor Academy, The Island School, and the North Carolina Outward Bound School, Felix is excited to bring his passion for outdoor education and English language to FBRA.
+Felix enjoys the privilege of teaching 7th-grade Language Arts and 6th-grade Life Skills, as well as stewarding the student community as Dean of Students.
+Felix began teaching in the out of doors in 2011 after graduating from Washington University in St. Louis with a degree in English Literature and Religious Studies, spending time in the classroom and the field at The Outdoor Academy, The Island School, and the North Carolina Outward Bound School.
+Felix loves that his passions for outdoor education, community living, and English language have merged in his work at FBRA.

 Felix believes in the power of making connections between intellectual challenges and real life experiences.
 Whether his students are writing creative reflections on a day of paddling or using their reading and writing skills to be active citizens in their community, he is inspired by their ability to use language to better navigate their world.